pattez/pattez_armory/README.md

 World of Warcraft Classic Addon: pattez_armory
-* Download as zip and extract pattez_armory folder to your World of Warcraft Classic Addons folder
+* Download as zip and extract pattez_armory-master folder to your World of Warcraft Classic Addons folder, RENAME pattez_armory-master to pattez_armory

 ## About
 * Saves data to savedVariables on target